-Trading Psychology – 11 Things that Separate Winners from Losers
+Trading Psychology – 11 Traits that Separate Winners from Losers

-Trading to me is the greatest personal endeavor a person can take on in their life.
-I say this because of how difficult it can be at times and how all-consuming it can be as well.
-It was one of the last professions that who you are and what you think of yourself is reflected back at you based on your equity curve.
+For many, trading can be one of the greatest personal endeavors a person can take in their life.
+This is mainly because of how difficult it can be at times and how all-consuming it can be as well.
+Yet, despite the difficulties, the rewards can be great — and not just monetarily.
+It is one of the few professions in which success is correlated to who you are and what you think of yourself.
+And this is why trading psychology is paramount.

 1. Avoid Analysis Paralysis

-Most traders start out soaking up information.
+More often than not, new traders don’t know where to start.
+Most start out soaking up any information they can get.
 This information will come in the form of stock picks, books, seminars, trading coaches, gurus, you name it.
-Your personal beliefs, background and personality traits will then take that information and digest it into what I call your foundation for trading.
+Your personal beliefs, background and personality traits will then take that information and digest it into what you might call your foundation for trading.

-Next you will take this newly found information into the world of the market.
+Next, you will take this newly found information into the world of the market and try to apply it.
 This can be exciting and a bit scary at the same time.
 If you are lucky you will put on a few trades and things will go smoothly.
 The money will just flow.
-If you are unlucky, you will quickly realize why 90%+ of traders fail within the first few years of taking up the charge.
+If you are unlucky, you will quickly realize why 90% of traders fail within the first few years.

-No matter how you start out you inevitably will face a loss that will hit you in the gut.
-This loss will resemble the first time a girl broke your hear, or the disbelief you had when you heard at school that Santa didn’t exist after your parents have been helping you draft your Christmas wish list and leaving out cookies for years.
+No matter how you start out, you inevitably will face a loss that will hit you in the gut.
+This loss will resemble the first time someone broke your heart or the disbelief you had when you heard at school that Santa didn’t exist after years of believing the cookies and presents were real.

-This is the phase where most traders will spend their entire careers.
-In any business analysis of the company’s performance to drive further growth is paramount.
+In any business, analysis of the company’s performance to drive further growth is paramount.
 Trading is no different.
 The only problem is you have to decipher when it’s time to tweak your model versus when results are just noise from the market.

-Think about it, if you have just spent hours, weeks or months researching a system.
-This system on all fronts looks like it will give you an edge over the market let’s say 60% of the time.
+Think about it.
+You’ve just spent hours, weeks, or months researching a system.
+This system looks like it will give you an edge over the market 60% of the time.
 In addition to this edge, it also provides you 2-to-1 in terms of the size of winners and losers.
-By all accounts this would be considered a system worth testing in the real world.
+By all accounts, this would be considered a system worth testing in the real world.

-As I’m writing this, it sounds so obvious that you have to allow time and opportunity to work in your favor.
-But when it’s your hard earned money on the line your first reaction is to analyze and correct.
+At some point in your progress, you have to allow time and opportunity to work in your favor.
+But when it’s your hard earned money on the line, your first reaction is to analyze and correct.
 It’s such a normal human reaction to protect oneself.
-Yet this type of behavior is what traps us as traders and never allows us to reach our full potential.
+Yet, this type of behavior is what traps us as traders and never allows us to reach our full potential.

 2. Accept that the Market is Random

-It only takes one trader with enough capital to completely invalidate your analysis.
+One trader with enough capital can completely invalidate your analysis.
 It doesn’t take a herd of people yelling and screaming on the floor or placing thousands of trades over the internet.
-It only takes one person somewhere on planet earth to decide that the stock should go higher or lower.
+Remember, it only takes one person somewhere on planet earth to decide that the stock should go higher or lower.

 3. Review Your Equity Curve